Identity

 Proof

 A new matrix with the same determinant can be created by subtracting row \(i\) from row \(i+1\) starting from the 2nd row.
-The determinant of this new matrix can then be computed easily using the expansion by minors technique at element \(m_{1,n}\)
+The determinant of this new matrix can then be easily computed using the expansion by minors technique at element \(m_{1,n}\)

 This can be better illustrated with an example: